swaralikale/structure-aware-rag/data/README.md

 - RAG poisoning (2505.18543)
 - Gao et al. (2312.10997)

-One paper (RAPTOR) has appendix tables permanently excluded from QA generation — see `docs/corpus_notes.md`.
+One paper (RAPTOR) has appendix tables permanently excluded from QA generation — see [Corpus notes](../docs/corpus_notes.md).

 ## Extending the Corpus
 The parsing pipeline (`scripts/parsing/parse_papers.py`) is designed to generalize beyond this specific set of 30 papers — it is not hardcoded to them.
 In principle, other RAG papers, or papers from adjacent domains, can be dropped in and parsed the same way.